Two tropical storms may soon form in the Atlantic, with more to follow

 The active period looks to last into at least September, potentially taking us to the middle of the month — the climatological peak of hurricane season.

-The overall setup for the 2020 hurricane season also favors an extreme outcome, with unusually warm ocean waters present throughout the tropical Atlantic, partly due to human-induced climate change.
+The overall setup for the 2020 hurricane season also favors an extreme outcome, with unusually warm ocean waters present throughout the tropical Atlantic, partly because of human-induced climate change.
 Climate change also favors stronger and wetter storms with a greater ability to rapidly intensify.

-Exceptionally warm ocean waters, made possible in part due to human-caused climate change, also favor stronger and wetter storms with the propensity to rapidly intensify.
+Exceptionally warm ocean waters, made possible in part as a result of human-caused climate change, also favor stronger and wetter storms with the propensity to rapidly intensify.

 Andrew Freedman contributed to this report.